Draughtboard Shark, Cephaloscyllium laticeps (Dumeril, 1853)

 Habitat

-It is a benthic species that occurs most commonly in continental shelf and continental slope waters down to at least 650 m, but is sometimes seen by divers in relatively shallow waters.
+The Draughtboard Shark is the most common catshark in coastal southern Australia.
+It is a benthic species that occurs most commonly in continental shelf and continental slope waters down to at least 60 m, but is sometimes seen by divers in relatively shallow waters.

 Distribution

-The species is endemic to Australia, occurring from the central coast of New South Wales, around the temperate south of the country, including Tasmania, to south-eastern Western Australia.
+The species is endemic to Australia, occurring from Sydney New South Wales, around the temperate south of the country, including Tasmania, to the Recherche Archipelago in south-eastern Western Australia.

 - Stevens, J.D. in Gomon, M.F., Glover, C.J.M. & R.H.
 Kuiter (Eds).
 1994.
 The Fishes of Australia's South Coast.
 State Print, Adelaide.
 Pp. 992.